Design of the Times

-At floral firm Dream Bouquet, owner Rebekah Edwards says her current couples “love the vintage-romantic look—anything with a rustic, boho-chic spin.”
-To achieve this aesthetic, she is using “soft pink tones mixed with champagne”—a color scheme she predicts will continue to be popular through 2017, as well as blush with accents of burgundy and marsala.
+At floral firm Dream Bouquet, owner Rebekah Cunningham says her current couples “love the vintage-romantic look—anything with a rustic, boho-chic spin.”
+To achieve this aesthetic, she is using “soft pink tones mixed with champagne”—a color scheme she predicts will continue to be popular, as well as blush with accents of burgundy and marsala.
 Though she confesses, “I really do love the idea of tone-on-tone weddings.
 I always get excited when a bride will reach out to me saying she wants everything red!”

 Meanwhile, at Plants N’ Petals, with over 30 years of experience designing major Houston events, “pure whites with mixed metallics” and “vibrant colors, such as fuchsia, tangerine and peach, brought together through lush, textured greenery,” are meeting couples’ growing demands for “modern-classic looks that are outside the box—avant garde, with a little edge,” says senior designer Bahara Jamea.